-So, finding the answer to an obvious question — what does your gallbladder do — and learning more about signs of gallbladder problems is a proactive way to take care of your health.
+Knowing what your gallbladder does and learning about signs of gallbladder problems is a proactive way to take care of your health.

 What does your gallbladder do?

-Located just below your ribs on the right side, your gallbladder sits under the liver.
-It’s a small organ that primarily stores and releases bile — a substance comprised mostly of cholesterol, bile salts, and bilirubin.
+Located just below the right side of your ribs, your gallbladder sits under your liver.
+It’s a small organ that primarily stores and releases bile, a substance comprised mostly of cholesterol, bile salts, and bilirubin.
 Produced in the liver, bile helps digest fats.

-When you eat, your body signals your gallbladder to release bile into the bile ducts, where it then flows to the duodenum (the first part of the small intestine, located immediately beyond the stomach) and mixes with food.
+When you eat, your body signals your gallbladder to release bile into the bile ducts, where it then flows to the duodenum (the first part of your small intestine, located immediately beyond your stomach) and mixes with food.

-Although the gallbladder plays a key role in digestion, you can live without this organ if necessary, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Although your gallbladder plays a key role in digestion, you can live without the organ if necessary, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 If you need to have your gallbladder removed, bile will move directly from your liver into your duodenum.

 Signs of gallbladder problems

-Hard stone-like pieces of material sometimes develop in the gallbladder when parts of bile (such as cholesterol and bilirubin) form crystals.
+Hard stone-like pieces of material sometimes develop in your gallbladder when parts of bile (such as cholesterol and bilirubin) form crystals.
 Gallstones can be as tiny as grains of sand or as large as a golf ball.
-And there can be only one gallstone, hundreds of tiny ones, or a mixture of sizes.
+You could have only one gallstone, hundreds of tiny ones, or a mixture of sizes.

 Gallstones are very common, affecting 10 to 15 percent of Americans, according to the NIDDK, but they aren’t always signs of gallbladder problems.

-In fact, gallstones are frequently found when an imaging test is performed to look at another other problem or the stones would never have been noticed.
-So-called silent gallstones produce no signs of gallbladder problems and usually require no treatment, the American Gastroenterological Association points out.
+In fact, gallstones are frequently found during imaging tests looking for another other problem.
+So-called silent gallstones produce no signs of gallbladder problems and usually require no treatment.

-However, sometimes a gallstone moves from the gallbladder and gets stuck in a bile duct, causing signs of gallbladder problems, including stomach pain which can be constant or come and go.
+Sometimes a gallstone moves from your gallbladder and gets stuck in a bile duct, however, causing signs of gallbladder problems, including stomach pain that can be constant or come and go.

 Gallbladder attack symptoms